SalomePlatform/shaper/src/SketchPlugin/doc/SketchPlugin.rst

 .. centered::
   Sketch general panel

-- **Reversed** check box - allows reversing the sketch plane normal
+- **Reversed** check box - allows reversing the sketch plane normal;
-- **Set plane view** button - switches the viewer to the top view for the sketch plane
+- **Set plane view** button - switches the viewer to the top view for the sketch plane;
-- **Show geometrical constraints** check box - turns on/off geometrical constraints displaying
+- **Show geometrical constraints** check box - displays/hides geometrical constraints:
-- **Show dimensional constraints** check box - turns on/off dimensional constraints displaying
+- **Show dimensional constraints** check box - displays/hides dimensional constraints;
-- **Show existing expressions** check box - turns on/off expressions displaying
+- **Show existing expressions** check box - displays/hides expressions.

-Now it is possible:
+Now it is possible to:

 - create :ref:`sketch objects <sketch_objects>`
 - create :ref:`constraints <sketch_constraints>`
 - perform :ref:`sketch operations <sketch_operations>`

-To apply or cancel sketch creation use apply and cancel buttons from the Sketch panel as well as equivalent buttons from Sketch toolbar.
+To apply or cancel sketch creation use Apply and Cancel buttons from the Sketch panel as well as equivalent buttons from Sketch toolbar.

 The Result of operation will be a COMPOUND.
-Result node in the object tree is located in **Constructions** folder.
+In the object tree, Result node is located in **Constructions** folder.

-Name is assigned automatically: **Sketch_1**, **Sketch_2**, ... both for Feature and Result.
+The Name is assigned automatically: **Sketch_1**, **Sketch_2**, ... both for Feature and Result.

 **TUI Command**:  *Sketch_1 = model.addSketch(PartOrPartSet, plane)*